-Computerworld - Tom Gonzales is planning to shrink his company's data center footprint from 45 feet by 15 feet to a mere 12 feet by 12 feet -- and he couldn't be happier.
+Tom Gonzales is planning to shrink his company's data center footprint from 45-by-15 feet to a mere 12-by-12 feet -- and he couldn't be happier.
 "We're using more space than we need," he says.
 "We're going to return some of that to the company."

-Gonzales, senior network administrator for Denver-based Credit Union of Colorado, says smaller is better when it comes to data center size -- now more than ever given the tight economy.
+Gonzales, senior network administrator at Denver-based Credit Union of Colorado, says smaller is better when it comes to data centers -- now more than ever, given the tight economy.
 "It's time to do more with less," he says.

-Other IT managers are repeating that mantra, helping their companies cope with hard times by shrinking their data center's physical footprint to become smaller and more compact.
-IT managers have gotten to these more productive footprints by using virtualization, increasingly dense and multifunction hardware, alternative energy sources and modular design techniques.
-For their part, the savings accrue from lower energy bills, reduced property costs and less costly site and technology maintenance.
+Other IT managers are repeating that mantra, helping their companies cope with hard times by making their data centers smaller and more compact.
+IT managers have gotten to these more-productive footprints by using virtualization, high-density and multifunction hardware, alternative energy sources and modular design techniques.
+The savings accrue from decreases in energy bills, property costs and maintenance expenditures.